Split Payments for Swiss marketplaces: How automatic payment splitting works

 Yes

-Important: Split payments significantly reduce regulatory risk, but do not replace an individual legal review.
-The decisive factor is the specific contractual and technical setup.
+Important: Split payments considerably reduce the regulatory risk, but do not replace an individual legal assessment.
+Decisive is the concrete contractual and technical design.

 On many marketplaces, customers buy products from different sellers in a single order.
-A typical example: a customer orders wooden shelves from seller A (CHF 150), wall paint from seller B (CHF 45) and installation materials from seller C (CHF 30) on a Swiss trade marketplace.
+A typical example: A customer orders on a Swiss craft marketplace wood shelving from seller A (EUR 150), wall paint from seller B (EUR 45) and assembly material from seller C (EUR 30) at the same time.

-The total amount is CHF 225.
-The customer pays once – the PSP splits the payment across three merchants, each less the platform commission.
+The total amount is EUR 225.
+The customer pays once – the PSP splits the payment to three Comerciantes, in each case minus the platform commission.

 Commission 10%